-In cases where an accurate time base is required, the user may calibrate the internal timers using the calibration command (Table 13).
-After the 33972 device receives the calibration command, the device expects 512 μs logic [0] calibration pulse on the $\overline{\text{CS}}$ pin.
+In cases where an accurate time base is required, the user may calibrate the internal timers using the calibration command (refer to Table 13).
+After the 33975 device receives the calibration command, the device expects 512 μs logic [0] calibration pulse on the \overline{CS} pin.
 The pulse is used to calibrate the internal clock.
 No other SPI pins should transition during this 512 μs calibration pulse.
 Because the oscillator frequency changes with temperature, calibration is required for an accurate time base.
 Calibrating the timers has no affect on the quiescent current measurement.
 The calibration command simply makes the time base more accurate.
 The calibration command may be used to update the device on a periodic basis.
+All reset conditions clear the calibration register and places the device in the uncalibrated state.